zqwei/explore_ephys_data/README.md

 # explore ephys data
 This is repo for the hand-on lecture on 08/21.
+The goal of this lecture is to analyze extracellular electrophysiology data acquired during motor-planning task by using Matlab.
+* See "Dataset Description" for description of the behavioral task and data.
+* See "Access data" for codes to load and access data
+* See rest of the sections for analysis to perform.

 ## Dataset Description
 ### Task description:
-* Tactile delayed response task
+This is an extracellular electrophysiology data recording during "Tactile delayed response task" left in premotor cortex of mice.
+Recordings were made with
 * A pole is presented to whiskers of an animal during a "sample epoch".
 The location of pole instructs the animal which direction to lick (left or right).
-* The sample epoch was followed by a "delay epoch", while the animal was trained not to move.
+* The sample epoch was followed by a "delay epoch", while the animal keep memory of future licking direction.
 * At the beginning of a "response poch", a brief "go cue" (100ms)instructs the animal to move.
+* Many neurons in premotor cortex show preparatory activity during the delay epoch of the task.
+Let's analyze the preparatory activity both at single cell and population level.

 ![task](images/task.png)